 I am a UKCP registered Dance Movement Psychotherapist and Supervisor, HCPC registered Dramatherapist, and founder of Moving Melodies Creative Arts Psychotherapies, based in York.

-My clinical practice includes work with children and adults with mild to profound and complex learning difficulties; people with dementia; refugees; pre-school children; students; adults and older people.
+My clinical practice includes work with children, adolescents, and adults.
+This includes clients with mild to profound and complex learning difficulties; those with dementia; pre-school children; older people and refugees.

 Former roles include: Co-Director and Council Member of the Association for Dance Movement Psychotherapy (ADMP) (2009-2013); and senior lecturer in DMP.
 I have presented my research both nationally and internationally and have published chapters in several edited collections.
 My PhD was an anthropological exploration of the use of arts media with internally displaced and war-affected children and families.

-As part of Moving Melodies, using the creative approach, I lead groups in York which focus on both personal and professional development, and I am starting a similar group in London in January 2017.
+As part of Moving Melodies, using the creative approach, I lead groups which focus on both personal and professional development, and 2–day retreats at the beautiful Middlethorpe Hall in York.

 MA(Cantab), MA(DipSW), MA(IntPsych), PhD

 I am an integrative relational psychotherapist and supervisor.
 This means that I adopt different therapeutic approaches according to your unique circumstances.
 I believe that the working relationship which we create with each other is key to our exploration of the difficulties and issues that are bringing you to therapy.

 I work with adults and adolescents on a wide range of concerns including trauma, grief, relationship difficulties, anxiety, depression, and physical illness.